 The trust shall have an auditor.

-The Board of Governors shall appoint or remove the auditor at a general meeting of the Board of Governors.
+The Council of Governors shall appoint or remove the auditor at a general meeting of the Council of Governors.

 Audit committee

 The trust shall establish a committee of non-executive directors as an audit committee to perform such monitoring, reviewing and other functions as are appropriate.